Creating a Multi-Region Application with AWS Services – Part 2, Data and Replication

 For applications that require a relational data model, Amazon Aurora global database provides for scaling of database reads across Regions in Aurora PostgreSQL-compatible and MySQL-compatible editions.
-Dedicated replication infrastructure utilizes physical replication to achieve consistently low replication lag that outperforms the built-in logical replication database engines offer, as shown in Figure 2.
+Dedicated replication infrastructure utilizes physical storage-based replication to achieve consistently low replication lag that outperforms the built-in logical replication database engines offer, as shown in Figure 2.

 With Aurora global database, a cluster in one Region is designated as the writer, and secondary Regions are dedicated to reads.
 While only one instance can process writes, Aurora MySQL supports write forwarding, a feature that will forward write queries from a secondary Region endpoint to the primary Region to simplify logic in application code.

 You can test Regional failover by utilizing Aurora global database managed planned failover.
 This action will change the active write cluster to a secondary Region while keeping the replication topology intact.
 It should be noted that this action has a dependency on Aurora in the primary Region being available, so make sure you take this into account for disaster recovery plans.
 If Aurora in the primary Region isn’t available, you can still promote any of your Aurora secondary clusters in the Aurora global database.
 This promotion process is executed from the secondary Region.
 Over the course of about one minute, this removes the cluster from Aurora global database, activates the regional writer endpoint, and promotes one of the cluster instances to be the active writer.
 Once this process completes, you will need to update your application’s database connection string to connect to the new writer endpoint.

 All databases discussed in this post practice eventual consistency when used across Regions, but Aurora PostgreSQL–based global databases have an additional option to specify the maximum replica lag allowed with managed recovery point objective (managed RPO).